 It’s just as well so I could seal up the scent with a Zinsser B-I-N Primer, the same one I used to seal in cigarette smoke in this entertainment center I upcycled.
 Just FYI…normally baking pieces in the sun will remove most odors, and I tried that with this one.
 It relieved some of it, but not all.

 So, after I repair damage and prime it’s time to get some paint on this vintage Bassett buffet.
-First, I begin with the interior of the cabinets with my Triangle Brush.
-It makes hitting all those corners easy-peasy.
+First, I begin with the interior of the cabinets.

 I wanted the interior to have a contrast to the exterior color I am using.
 This will lighten and brighten the interior as well.
 Meanwhile, the outside will be getting my favorite color, Slate Green using my Angled Brush.